 In debt settlement you stop paying your bills and instead make a single, smaller monthly payment to a debt settlement company.

 An example of how debt settlement works: Let's say you have a $10,000 credit card debt.
-Your debt settlement company would tell the credit card issuer, "Hey, my client may not ever pay off the whole balance, but we have $7,500 in hand right now.
+Your debt settlement company will negotiate with your creditor or credit card company, "Hey, my client may not ever pay off the whole balance, but we have $7,500 in hand right now.
 Will you take that instead, and forgive the rest?"

-It's risky.
+It's a risky way to settle your debt.
 Sometimes it works out, sometimes it doesn't.

 It depends on whether your creditors are willing to work with debt settlement companies — which is something you need to find out before you sign up with one.